 Want to remove the word “Protected” from the post title?
 The WordPress Helpers plugin gives you that option.

 Want to change the sentence that appears near the password field?
-Edit the text in ProPhoto’s Translation area.
+Edit the text in ProPhoto’s Translation area (P6 / P7).

 Password protection and templates

 Be aware that when you password protect a post or page, only the content of the post/page will be protected.
-The template applied to that post/page will still be visible.
-So for example, if you created a specific template for a password protected page, all of the widgets added to that template would still be visible on the page, without entering a password.
-Widget content can not be password protected.
+The layout (or template in ProPhoto 6) applied to that post/page will still be visible.
+So for example, if you created a specific layout for a password protected page, all of the modules added to that layout would still be visible on the page, without entering a password.
+Module content and P6 Widgets can not be password protected.

 Embedded password protected galleries